Voice Over IP Systems: Everything You Need to Know

 On-Premise VoIP Systems

-On-premise VoIP phone systems are what you might picture when you think of a traditional business phone system.
+An on-premise VoIP phone system is what you might picture when you think of a traditional business phone system.
 They include on-site hardware and IP phones, as well as any other necessary equipment to connect to your VoIP network.

-On-premise solutions are great for businesses that expect their communication needs to remain relatively stable in the near future and are ready to make an upfront investment.
+On-premise VoIP system solutions are great for businesses that expect their communication needs to remain relatively stable in the near future and are ready to make an upfront investment.

 The main advantages of on-premise VoIP phone systems are stability, quality, and capability.
 Because you’re operating off dedicated equipment that is on-site, on-premise VoIP solutions tend to be capable of offering more reliable service and better quality – even at higher volumes.